ArenKDesai/Aren-s-Notes/graphics lec.md

 1. Make a geometry.
 This is the base mesh that will be given a texture.
 2. Get a picture.
 Or, more realistically, download a picture from the internet.
 3. Format the picture.
 Typically needs to be a square.
 4. Assign UVs to vertices.
+This maps the corners of the image to the corners of the mesh.